ContestedWheel/Achievement-BD/README.md

 Step 4: at open your `ballsdex/core/utils/transformer.py`

-edit this line and add Achievement `ballsdex.core.models import` and include Achievement, there
+edit this line
+`ballsdex.core.models import` and include Achievement, there

-Edit The
+Then Edit The

 ```py
   __all__ = (